National Capital Area Council: History

 William D. Boyce incorporated the Boy Scouts of America at 11:03 am on February 8, 1910, in the Washington, D.C., on the advice of railroad executive and later first national president of the organization Colin H. Livingstone, with assistance from lawyers at the firm Ralston, Siddons and Richardson.
 A year later the National Capital Area Council was formed.
 The oldest unit in the council is Troop 52, chartered to All Saints Episcopal Church in Chevy Chase and was founded in 1913.
 When the Metropolitan Police Department of the District of Columbia decided that the security of suffrage marchers in 1916 was not their problem, the youth of Troop 52 took up that duty.
 Starting in 1996 the council annually sponsored the Commodore Henry I. Nygard Regatta along with the Friends of Sea Scouts of Maryland.

 Many have served as council executive over the years.
 Linn Drake "headed the council through two world wars, [and] a depression."
 Clarence F. Urferr served as council executive from September 1, 1944, to March 1946, when he moved to Dallas to take over Region 3.
 Kenneth Spears served as council executive from March 1946 to 1951, when he was recalled by the US Air Force in the Korean War.
 Randolf Flythe left the council executive position to become the Northeast regional director.
 Ron Carroll served as council executive from 1990 to 2005.
 The most famous member of the council advisory board was Vince Lombardi.

-With the departure of Les Baron and his deputy Jeff Berger in 2018, the council hired Craig Poland as the new Scout Executive, and Mario Perez as his deputy.
+With the departure of Les Baron and his deputy Jeff Berger in 2018, the Council hired Craig Poland as the new Scout Executive, and Mario Perez as his deputy.
 Poland previously served as the Scout Executive of the Minsi Trails Council, and Perez as the head of the Yucca Council.

+In 2023, after the retirement of Craig Poland, the Council welcomed Mario Perez as the Scout Executive/CEO.